Sandal RUFC

 Sandal Rugby Union Football Club is an English rugby union team based in Sandal Magna near Wakefield, West Yorkshire.
 The club runs three senior sides, a veterans team, academy and colts teams and ten junior teams.
-The first XV play in the Regional 1 North East.
+The first XV plays in the Regional 1 North East and following a decision in 2026 to introduce 2XVs into the league structure, Sandal's 2nd XV entered Counties 2 Yorkshire B division.

 History

 Sandal RUFC was formed in 1927 by former Wakefield RFC player Claude Beaumont.